Kymii/Blog/README.md

 - Need to improve on adding comments to code.
 - landmarking and aria-labels
 - Designing and coding the website are challenging.
 I coded 2 rough drafts before deciding on the third and final design.
-- I realized design was my weakpoint and solved the issue by finding inspiration from other sites.
+- I realized design was my weakpoint.
+- I have a better understanding of flexbox and grid.

-Even though I coded 2 other websites before deciding on the thrid this gave me alot of practice with getting started on a awebsite from scratch.
+Even though I coded 2 other websites before deciding on the thrid this gave me alot of practice with getting started on a website from scratch.

 Overall, the experience was great because I was able to go from 0 to a complete full website, which is something that I had not done until now.
-My future goals will be to write cleaner code, learn frameworks and incorporate javascript.
+My future goals will be to improve on things mentioned above, write cleaner code, learn frameworks and incorporate javascript.